verrazzano/docs/content/en/docs/networking/security/certificates.md

 than the `production` environment.
 For test environments, the self-signed CA also may be more appropriate to completely avoid LetsEncrypt rate limits.

-## Using your own Cert-Manager
+## Using your own cert-manager

-You can either use the Verrazzano-provided Cert-Manager, or use your own.
-To use your own Cert-Manager, disable the `certManager` component in the Verrazzano CR as shown below:
+You can either use the Verrazzano-provided cert-manager or use your own.
+To use your own cert-manager, disable the `certManager` component in the Verrazzano CR as shown:

 {{< clipboard >}}
 <div class="highlight">